Qikfix/satellite_foreman_easy-installer/README.md

     The response of the above command should be the remote hostname.

-- Set the target in your playbook

-    Edit the foreman.yml file and update the line `hosts` accordingly
-    ```
-    hosts: foreman01
-    ```

 - Run the playbook

-    You can call the playbook passing some parameters via `-e` flag, in this case, we are not passing it.
+    You can call the playbook passing some parameters via `-e` flag, in this case, we will pass the server group name.
     ```
-    # ansible-playbook -i inventory.yml foreman.yml
+    # ansible-playbook -i inventory.yml -e "server_group=foreman01" foreman.yml
     ```

     This will install the foreman in the latest version in your target server.